 For many Singaporeans, looking out for the aunty (or uncle) armed with a pair of scissors and a pushcart loaded with pillow-soft glutinous flour was the key highlight of trips to pasar malams.
 With origins that can be traced back to South China, muah chee is a mochi-like Singaporean snack popular among adults and children alike.
 The preparation process is deceptively simple.
 Simply divide steamed glutinous rice flour into bite-sized mounds, and toss them in a mixture of crushed peanuts and sugar.
 The result?
 Deliciously soft yet chewy balls of dough make stopping at one an incredible challenge.

-15. Pandan Chiffon Cake
+15. Apollo Layer Cake

 16. Ang Ku Kueh